If you want your roof to last as long as possible—and who doesn’t—it’s important to follow the proper roof maintenance regimen.

 Part of proper roof maintenance involves keeping a weather eye on changes in the color of your roof.

-“Roof areas, generally the northern part, exposed to shade during long periods of time in humidity will eventually become streaked with mold, algae or even fungus.
+“Roof areas, generally the northern part, exposed to shade during long periods of time in humidity will eventually become streaked with mould Cosmopolitan Fabric Sectional Sofa, algae or even fungus.
 And if left unchecked, will eventually deteriorate the roofing material shortening the life of the roof, which could lead to leaks and other signs of trouble,” according to Great Day Improvements.